helmutkaufmann/wn-twigext-plugin/README.md

 {% set geo = geocodeAddress("Pardeplatz, Zurich, Switzerland) %}
 The address is located at {{ geo.longitude }} {{ geo.latitude }} (long/lat).
 ```

+This function is using data from [OpenStreet Mat](https://openstreetmap.org).

 ### Paths
 Providing Winter's path helper functionality as Twig functions: